-Under the federal Patient Protection and Affordable Care Act (PPACA), qualified out-of-pocket medical expenses incurred by eligible, covered adult children until age 26 can be reimbursed through the Unreimbursed Medical FSA.
+Under the federal Patient Protection and Affordable Care Act (PPACA), qualified out-of-pocket medical expenses incurred by eligible, covered adult children under age 26 can be reimbursed through the Unreimbursed Medical FSA.
 Coverage applies until the end of the year in which the child turns age 26, regardless of the child's marital or student status.

 Children Age 26 to 31 - P.L.
 2005, c.
 375, permits continued SHBP medical plan coverage for certain children until their 31st birthday.
-Contributions or premiums that an employee pays for coverage of an over age child cannot be made on a pre-tax basis under the Tax\$ave Premium Option Plan, nor can an out-of-pocket medical expense incurred by the over age child be reimbursed under the Unreimbursed Medical FSA, unless the child qualifies as a "tax dependent" of the employee for federal tax filing purposes under Internal Revenue Code Section 152.
+Contributions or premiums that an employee pays for coverage of an over age child cannot be made on a pre-tax basis under the Tax\$ave POP, nor can an out-of-pocket medical expense incurred by the over age child be reimbursed under the Unreimbursed Medical FSA, unless the child qualifies as a tax dependent of the employee for federal tax filing purposes under Internal Revenue Code (IRC) Section 152.

 See IRS Publication 503, Child and Dependent Care Expenses, for additional information on the requirements for establishing dependent status for federal tax purposes.
-For more information about continued coverage for children age 26 to 31, see our fact sheet, Health Benefits Coverage of Children Until Age 31 Under Chapter 375.
+For more information about continued coverage for children age 26 to 31, see the Health Benefits Coverage of Children Until Age 31 Under Chapter 375 Fact Sheet.

-Civil Union/Domestic Partners - The Internal Revenue Service (IRS) now recognizes a marriage of same-sex spouses for federal tax purposes - including the tax saving benefits available through Tax\$ave.
-This recognition; however, does not include a civil union partner or same-sex domestic partner.
-Before any payroll contributions or premiums that an employee pays for a partner's SHBP medical or dental coverage can be made on a pre-tax basis under the Tax\$ave Premium Option Plan, the civil union/domestic partner must be able to qualify as a "tax dependent" of the employee for federal tax filing purposes under Internal Revenue Code Section 152.
+Civil Union/Domestic Partners - The IRS recognizes a marriage of same-sex spouses for federal tax purposes - including the tax saving benefits available through Tax\$ave.
+This recognition, however, does not include a civil union partner or same-sex domestic partner.
+Before any payroll contributions or premiums that an employee pays for a partner's SHBP medical or dental coverage can be made on a pre-tax basis under the Tax\$ave POP, the civil union/domestic partner must be able to qualify as a tax dependent of the employee for federal tax filing purposes under IRC Section 152.

 Similarly, the civil union/domestic partner must qualify as the employee's tax dependent before out-of-pocket medical expenses incurred by the partner can be reimbursed under the Unreimbursed Medical FSA.
-See IRS Publication 503, Child and Dependent Care Expenses, for additional information on the requirements for establishing dependent status for federal tax purposes.
+See IRS Publication

+503, Child and Dependent Care Expenses, for additional information on the requirements for establishing dependent status for federal tax purposes.

-If the civil union partner or domestic partner is not a "qualified tax dependent" of the employee, premium deductions for the partner's coverage must be made on an after-tax basis and funds in the Unreimbursed Medical FSA cannot be used for the partner's medical expenses.
+If the civil union partner or domestic partner is not a qualified tax dependent of the employee, premium deductions for the partner's coverage must be made on an after-tax basis and funds in the Unreimbursed Medical FSA cannot be used for the partner's medical expenses.